teaching the awesome potential of being human

 Affiliations, Organizations, Licenses

-The Tuskegee Airmen - North Coast Chapter , Cleveland, Ohio – President
+The Tuskegee Airmen - North Coast Chapter , Cleveland, Ohio – Past President

 Tuskegee Airmen United States Central Division – 2nd VP – Youth Education and Training

-Hope and Relief International, Inc. – Houston, Texas – Board Member
+Hope and Relief International, Inc. – Houston, Texas – board member, Children of the Dump Nicaragua

-Rotary International, Aurora, Ohio – past president, current District Foundation Chair
+Rotary International, Aurora, Ohio – past president, past district foundation chair, grants manager

 FAA licensed Commercial pilot, flight instructor, ground school instructor, CFII MEI AGII